herrkessler/SimplestGrid/README.md

 	+column(4, full)
 </pre>

-There is also a omega() like in Bourbon if you need to have a undefined list of elements, e.g.
+There is also an omega() mixin like in Neat if you need to have a undefined list of elements, e.g.

 <pre>
-.ul
+ul
 	+row
-.li
+ul .li
 	+columns(4)
 	+omega(4n)
 </pre>